Glossary of Terms in the Consortium Directory Online

 - Library Management System: Collaborative purchase of library management software and systems which may or may not be a shared system for the whole consortium.
 Often called an automation consortium.
 Often an automation consortium will have consortial licenses for other electronic resources and software, such as book reviews, readers advisory content, authentication software etc.

 - Licensing – Closed: A consortium which purchases content for all its members, providing all members with access to all licensed content.
 Procurement of information resources is not dependent on how the costs are apportioned, which is decided upon within the consortium, this is relayed to vendors in the cases where they are required to invoice institutions separately.
 While the closed consortium means that all members are included in a product purchase, it does not mean that new members cannot join the consortium.
-Sometimes libraries might organize around a single resource.
+Sometimes libraries might organize around a single resource but may be open to licensing new content.

-- Resource Sharing Consortium: May include the following activities: non-systemactic Interlibrary loan, a union catalogue, cooperative collection development, sharing of owned special collections, sharing staff time, joint storage of material.
+- Resource Sharing Consortium: May include the following activities; non-systematic Interlibrary loan, a union catalogue, cooperative collection development, sharing of owned special collections, sharing staff time, joint storage of material.

 - Training: Consortia which provide library training and professional development programmes for all members and staff.